-The Department of Psychology's curriculum offers to students the opportunity to study in the field's core domains: biological, developmental, cognitive, and social.
+The Psychology Department 's curriculum offers to students the opportunity to study in the field's core domains: biological, developmental, cognitive, and social.
 Students also take elective courses of their choice, and in their senior year choose a capstone course, to study an area of interest in depth.

 A degree in psychology provides the foundation for a variety of career paths.
 With a bachelor's degree in psychology, the student might expect to find work in such fields as education, sales, marketing, social work, social services, real estate, data analysis, public relations, administration and many more.